AMYFYJ/Samwich-App/Notes.md

 # Todo:
 - Dynamically change the inventory quantity remaining

+- Pop up card for changing quantity in recipe details

-- Read data from a json file --> generate sample data in json
+- Update macro data when using a recipe --> congrats page macro change
-    - Saved and completed recipes

-- Make MacroCard dynamic based on the current Macro data stored

-- Congrats Screen: need dynamic macro board, update ingredients card
+- Congrats Screen: update ingredients card (quantity and expiry)